-Requirement R.2.1.6 - Define the "beats" & find a good balance between static and dynamic shots
+Requirement R.2.1.6 - The content creator shall define the "beats" & find a good balance between static and dynamic shots

 - The principle of rhythm/pace of story "beats" is probably similar as for TV (after X min of tension you need some rest).
 Avoid overloading the user with impulses. - The introduction of movements: these types of shots are hard to capture at the moment.
-More blur is typically introduced, increasing the chance of people getting nauseous. - The introduction of interaction: - The user has the feeling that they have an impact on the situation. - Include interesting gaming elements (more complex versus linear). - Some people prefer lean back experience. - Depends on what you can do in reality.
+More blur is typically introduced, increasing the chance of people getting nauseous.

-Requirement R.2.1.7 - Balance between guidance and freely looking around
+Requirement R.2.1.7 - The content creator shall take care of the balance between guidance and freely looking around